-I am writing a Fan Fiction novel called Impact Analysis, set in the Culture universe, as invented by Iain M. Banks and used as the setting for many of his own works.
+I have written a Fan Fiction novel called Impact Analysis, set in the Culture universe, as invented by Iain M. Banks and used as the setting for many of his own works.

 This page provides a summary of the plot of Impact Analysis, in chapter order.
 Warning: spoilers.

-See also the list of characters and places which I am working on, and which accompanies this chapter-by-chapter synopsis.
+See also the list of characters and places, which accompanies this chapter-by-chapter synopsis.

 An encounter on the Island within what we will later learn is Island Rock.
 Kitzean Mso and other Contact personnel are attacked by a female member of the aliens known as the Islanders.
 Before the Drone Schoma Xantic can intercede to protect the humans, the female is killed by another Islander known as the Matron.

 The sudden brutality - and mundane typicality - of this encounter causes Mso to wonder aloud what the Culture will decide to do to about the inhabitants of Island Rock.

 1: Angel Descended [Top]

 The chapter opens with a flashback: a young Kitzean Mso is aboard the Culture cruise ship Just Passing Through when it was captured by the Affronter Battle-cruiser Kiss the Blade.
 The Just Passing Through was liberated by the ROU Progressive Intercession a few days later.

 Although unharmed, the formative experience causes Mso to become a highly respected Contact agent, one who asked to be Stored until until events occur where her skills and experience could be usefully deployed.